WilliamAmbrozic/Four-Magic-Eclipses/README.md

 [A,B,C,D,E,F,G,H,I,J,K,L,M,N,O]

-based on the diagram above.

-Run and Compile solve.c
+Refer to the comments in the main file solve.c for further explanation.